lmullany/bsm/src/documentation/documentation.md

 After loading base query data, you can click `Add Covariates`.

-Currently supported upload formats include:
+Currently, upload formats are limited to `.csv` files.

-- `.csv`

 When importing covariates, you can specify: